Audio Consulting Services

 Screenshot of the Haiku MIDI player app

-Freelance Plug-in Development (2023–present) Designing and implementing audio plug-ins for clients.
+Freelance Audio Development (2023–present) Designing and implementing audio plug-ins for clients.
 Real-time audio AI consulting.

 Machine Learning Engineer, Hugging Face (2022–2023) As part of the audio team, I added new speech recognition and text-to-speech models to the Transformers library.
 Co-authored the Audio Course, teaching developers how to do machine learning with sound.
 Developed methods of exporting Hugging Face models to Apple’s Core ML.